-Sarah J. Jackson is an Associate Professor of Communication Studies and faculty affiliate of the Department of Cultures, Societies, and Global Studies and Program in Women's, Gender, and Sexuality Studies at Northeastern University.
-Her expertise lies at the intersection of media and activism, with a focus on the ways racial justice and feminist activists make media and, in turn, how these groups are represented in media.
+Sarah J. Jackson is a Presidential Associate Professor in the Annenberg School for Communication at the University of Pennsylvania.
+Her expertise lies at the intersection of media and activism, with a focus on the ways Black and feminist activists make media and, in turn, how these groups are represented in media.

-Jackson's work has appears in such journals as Journal of Communication; Information, Communication, and Society; Feminist Media Studies; and New Media & Society.
+Jackson's work has appeared in such journals as Journal of Communication; Information, Communication, and Society; Feminist Media Studies; and New Media & Society.
 Her research and writing has also been featured in The New York Times, Politico, NPR, and The Boston Globe.

 Jackson earned her PhD from the School of Journalism and Mass Communication at the University of Minnesota.
-She also holds a master's degree in Communication from the University of Michigan, a bachelor's degree in Broadcast Journalism and African American Studies from the University of Utah, and a 200HR yoga teaching certification.
+She also holds a master's degree in Communication from the University of Michigan, a bachelor's degree in Communication and African American Studies from the University of Utah, and a 200HR yoga teaching certification.